 - Do not take tetanus toxoid if you are allergic to it or any of the other ingredients of this injection.

 - Immune suppressive agent

-Tetanus vaccine is actually given combined with other vaccines.
+The tetanus vaccine is actually given combined with other vaccines.
 There are three types of combination vaccines:

 - For children aged less than 10 years, the vaccine is usually part of the combined diphtheria/tetanus/acellular whooping cough (pertussis) inactivated polio vaccine/plus Haemophilus influenzae type b (DTaP/l PV/H ib).

-- For adults and teenagers who receive tetanus immunization, a combined tetanus, diphtheria/inactivated polio vaccine (Td/IPV) is normally used.
+- For adults and teenagers who receive tetanus immunization, combined tetanus, diphtheria/inactivated polio vaccine (Td/IPV) is normally used.

 The vaccine prompts your body to produce antibodies against the tetanus toxin.
-These antibodies protect you from the tetanus infection.
+These antibodies protect you from tetanus infection.